oerc0122/MDANSE/Doc/pages/grouping.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The root mean square fluctuation (RMSF) analysis does not average
-results but instead calculates them on an per atom or molecule basis.
+results but instead calculates them on an per-atom or per-molecule basis.
 As a result the group setting in the RMSF function has two options:
 ``each atom`` or ``each molecule``.
 With the ``each atom`` option RMSF
 are calculated for each atom in the system.
 With the ``each molecule``